 In this section we dig deeper into pFabric's design in a series of targeted simulations.
 For brevity, the majority of simulations in this section use the web search workload since it is more challenging and allows for clearer contrasts.
-Also, we only show the results for the overall average FCT, the 99th percentile FCT for the small flows, and the average FCT for the large flows.
-These plots cover the range of behaviors we observe for different flows.

 Impact of qSize and RTO: We repeat the web search workload at 80% load for different pFabric switch buffer size (qSize) and retransmission timeout (RTO) settings. qSize is varied between $0.5 \times BDP$ and $5 \times BDP$ (recall that the BDP is 18KB for our topology).
-RTO is varied between $2 \times RTT$ and $20 \times RTT$ where RTT is the baseline round-trip latency of the fabric ( $14.6\mu$ s).
+RTO is varied between $2 \times RTT$ and $20 \times RTT$ where RTT is the baseline round-trip latency of the fabric (14.6 μ s).
 The results are shown in Figure 12.
+In the interest of space, we only show the overall average FCT across all flows and the 99th percentile FCT for the small flows.
 We observe a loss in performance for buffers smaller than one BDP.
 At the same time, increasing the buffer size beyond $2 \times BDP$ yields very little gains.
 This is intuitive since we need at least one BDP to allow enough time for retransmitting dropped packets without under-utilization (§4.3), but having just one BDP provides zero margin for error and requires perfect RTO estimation to avoid performance loss.
 As the plots show, making the buffer size slightly larger than one BDP gives more margin and allows the use of a simple, fixed RTO without performance loss.
-We recommend $qSize = 2 \times BDP$ and
+We recommend $qSize = 2 \times BDP$ and $RTO = 3 \times RTT$ for pFabric based on these results.
+An RTO of $3 \times RTT$ is appropriate since with a buffer of $2 \times BDP$, the total round-trip delay when a packet is dropped (and the buffer is full) is